heudiasyc/rt_of_low_high_res_event_cameras/README.md

 ![Our pipeline](https://www.hds.utc.fr/~vbrebion/dokuwiki/_media/fr/pipeline.png?)

-This repository holds the code associated to the "Real-Time Optical Flow for Vehicular Perception with Low- and High-Resolution Event Cameras" article.
+This repository holds the code associated with the "Real-Time Optical Flow for Vehicular Perception with Low- and High-Resolution Event Cameras" article.
 If you use this code as part of your work, please cite:

 ```BibTeX
 @article{Brebion2022RealTimeOF,